AP Explains: Election’s validity intact despite Trump claims

 WHAT IS TRUMP CHALLENGING?

-The Trump campaign has filed more than a dozen lawsuits in at least five states.

-In Pennsylvania, the campaign has challenged the state Supreme Court ruling allowing election officials to accept mail-in ballots up to three days after the election as long as they were postmarked on Election Day.
-Trump has also sued over campaign observers allegedly being blocked from witnessing vote tallying in Pennsylvania.
-And he’s challenged the secretary of state instructing counties that voters whose absentee ballots were rejected could cast a provisional ballot.
+The campaign has challenged a ruling by Pennsylvania’s Supreme Court allowing election officials to accept mail-in ballots up to three days after the election as long as those ballots were postmarked by Election Day.
+And it has challenged the secretary of state over instructing counties that voters whose absentee ballots were rejected could cast a provisional ballot.

 Trump has won one victory so far: A state court ruled his campaign observers had to be allowed closer to the actual vote counting.
 That ruling had no impact on the outcome of the race.